kimfucious/sakura/README.md

 Same goes for Jekyll, see [here](https://jekyllrb.com/docs/installation/) for installation instructions.

+Optionally, you can install npm/yarn so as to perform some tasks using Gulp, which I'll describe later on.

 ### Using this theme

 Once you've got the above done, you can follow the instructions below to use this theme for your own Jekyll site.